typings/typings/README.md

 * `bower:<package>/<path>`

 Where `path` can either be `typings.json` file, a `.d.ts` file, or empty (it will automatically append `typings.json` when the path is not a `.d.ts` file).

+#### Registry

+Package installations without a location will be looked up in the [registry](https://github.com/typings/registry).
+For example, `typings install debug` would resolve to [this entry](https://github.com/typings/registry/blob/master/npm/debug.json) in the registry.
+Anyone can contribute their own typings to the registry, just open a pull request.

 ### Uninstall